nordineonlinux/SpeedyTOOL/README.md

 2. Open a terminal and navigate to the project directory:
 3. go cd SpeedyTOOL
-4. Install the required dependencies:
-  -pip install -r requirements.txt
+4. Install the required dependencies: pip install -r requirements.txt
 5.Run the tool:
- -python start.py
+python start.py
-Enjoy....